 2. Use the internet with caution.
 The internet is perhaps the greatest source of spiritual pollution in our generation.
 Like fire, the internet can accomplish great good, or can become an inferno causing great harm.
 Even if by the grace of God you are not among those caught in a web of contamination, protect yourself and your family.
 Allowing access to an unfiltered internet on your computer or smart-phone is like leaving a loaded gun lying around your house.
 It is possible no one will get hurt, but do you want to take the chance?

-A general internet tip: Be careful when clicking on links or search results.
+A general internet tip: Be careful when clicking on search results or links to other sites.
 Many are to so-called news or health sites, which can be filled with inappropriate articles and images.
 Best to stick to sites you know are OK.
+Also, keeping a picture of a revered ancestor or rabbi by your computer, can be helpful.

 A website devoted to this topic and recommended by Rabbi Dr. Avraham J. Twerski, MD is http://www.guardyoureyes.org.